The isomorphism problem for Grassmannian Schubert varieties: Introduction

 The isomorphism problem for Schubert varieties in complete flag varieties of Kac-Moody type has been studied by Richmond and Slofstra \cite{richmond2021isomorphism}.
 Develin, Martin, and Reiner classified a class of smooth Schubert varieties in type \(A\) partial flag varieties \cite{develin_martin_reiner_2007}.

 This problem can be extended to Richardson varieties.
-A Richardson variety is the intersection of two Schubert varieties in general position in a flag variety.
-In the Grassmannian case, the two Schubert varieties correspond to two Young diagrams, and the difference of these diagrams is called a skew diagram.
-Grassmannian Richardson varieties are indexed by skew diagrams.
+A Richardson variety is the intersection of a Schubert variety and an opposite Schubert variety in a flag variety.
+In the Grassmannian case, the two Schubert varieties correspond to two Young diagrams.
+When the first diagram contains the latter, the difference of these diagrams is called a skew diagram.
+Non-empty Grassmannian Richardson varieties are indexed by skew diagrams.

-A rectangle of boxes can be given the partial order induced by the covering relations that a box is smaller than its immediate neighbors on the right and below.
-Young diagrams and skew diagrams inherit partial orders from the rectangle containing them.
+To a skew diagram we assign a poset structure on the set of its boxes, see \Section{rich}.

 For Grassmannian Richardson varieties, we prove the following statement and conjecture its converse.

 \begin{prop}[\(\doteq \Proposition{if}\)] If two skew diagrams are semi-isomorphic as posets, then the corresponding Richardson varieties in potentially different Grassmannians are isomorphic as varieties. \end{prop}